-- 1) If Amazon lets you view the inside of the book, you can examine the table of contents, and sometimes the text, too, to see if the book meets your needs. - 2) If you think it will be very helpful, a good addition to your own library, you can buy the book.
+- 2) If you think it will be very helpful, a good addition to your own library, you can buy the book.
 You can use bookfinder.com to find lower prices elsewhere. - 3) You might be able to borrow the book from the GCS library (see above). - 4) Or you can borrow the book from a local public library.
-Most local libraries participate in an interlibrary loan program.
+Many local libraries participate in an interlibrary loan program.
 The worldwide database (searchable at www.worldcat.org) includes millions of titles, and many of those can be sent to your local library as an interlibrary loan.
 Worldcat will also inform you if the book is available at a library near you.
 Some local libraries charge a small fee to help pay for this service, but almost anything published can be obtained in this way.
 Ask your reference librarian about interlibrary loan services.
-Plan ahead! - 5) Some books can be viewed electronically, either through a local library, or free at archive.org, or for a small fee at scribd.com or biblegateway.com.
+Plan ahead! - 5) Some books can be viewed electronically, either through a local library's website, free at archive.org, or for a small fee at scribd.com or biblegateway.com.